Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/git_tutorial.md

 The use of the escape key in Vim, the `i` for insert mode, `:wq` and `:q!` to cancel

-## How to revert files
+If you make a mistake with a commit (forgot to add new files, or messed up your commit message)

+`$ git reset HEAD~`

-there is a difference between files and commits
+Note that there is a difference between files and commits.
+A commit can consist (and usually does) of multiple files.
+Git tracks commits and content, not single files.

 # Syncing repositories